awslabs/barometer/README.md

 4. Allow network connection from `QueryRunnerSG` (Available as Output of BenchmarkingStack) to your database security group

-### If database and AWS Barometer is not in the same VPC
+### If database and Barometer is not in the same VPC

 In addition to the steps 1,2 and 3 mentioned above (both in the same VPC), follow below steps to Establish [VPC Peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html)